netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 During the few days we spent on these solutions, we didn't see any evidence of real machine learning working in the background.

-A few providers, like Grafana, allow configuring machine learning for some of the metrics.
-This is however too much for users, unless it is done for few selected metrics.
+Grafana allows configuring machine learning for some of the metrics.
+This aligns with the DIY philosophy of Grafana, however it limits significantly its use.

-Others, use statistical functions on the UI to provide some kind of outlier detection or forecasting, using just the visible time-frame as data source.
+Dynatrace and Datadog, probably use statistical functions and expert systems, not real machine learning.

-Netdata however uses real machine-learning.
+Netdata is probably the only tool that uses real machine-learning at its core.
 The source code is open-source, so users can review it.
 And at the same time, we have made the most to reveal all ML findings everywhere on the dashboards.
 All charts have anomaly rates on them, the table of contents can provide anomaly rate per section, and we have added special tools to help users analyze the findings of machine learning.

 I think our break-through is that Netdata managed to make machine learning lightweight.
-It doubles the CPU consumption of the agent, but we were very careful to spread all processing across time and avoid all kinds of CPU spikes.
+Of course, it doubles the CPU consumption of the agent (this test was done with ML enabled at Netdata - without ML Netdata would also be lightest in terms of CPU), but we were very careful to spread all processing across time and avoid all kinds of CPU spikes.
 This provides affordable and reliable machine learning, running at the edge, for all the metrics collected.

 ### Fun part